 Though the culture of the U.S. is pluralistic, it remains predominantly shaped by white Anglo-Saxon mentality.
-The black church in the U.S. has historically performed ministry under that pattern.
-Even if the society opens increasingly to blacks, the cultural dominance of white thought patterns will continue.
-This course will seek to discover how Third World theology can inform ministry in the black church in this cultural situation.
+The Black Church in the U.S. has historically performed ministry under that pattern.
+Even if the society opens increasingly to Blacks, the cultural dominant opens increasingly to Blacks, the cultural dominant opens increasingly to Blacks.

+nance of white thought patterns will continue.
+This course will seek to discover how Third World theology can inform ministry in the Black Church in this cultural situation.